About the Nikon D7500 Two Lens Bundle

 Nikon picked two great starter lenses to complement this camera.
 The 18-55mm lens gives you the flexibility to shoot expressive portraits with dreamy blurred backgrounds, sweeping landscapes with the entire scene in focus, and everything in between.
 Built-in vibration reduction minimizes image blur and camera shake when shooting stills or video in low light without a tripod.

 The 70-300mm lens picks up where the first lens leaves off, giving you the extra reach to capture distant action.
-Both lenses include built-in pulse motors for lightning-fast, whisper-quiet autofocus - great for shooting smooth video sequences.
+Its built-in vibration reduction helps out especially on the telephoto end of its range.
+Both lenses include built-in pulse motors for lightning-fast, whisper-quiet autofocus — great for shooting smooth video sequences.

 4K movies bring your vision to life in stunning Ultra High Definition